Updated: Aug 6

 The value of individual Extension professionals’ Twitter presence has been ambiguous with respect to supporting their Extension programming.
 Although it can be said that electronic social media outlets can be complementary to traditional face-to-face Extension meetings, Twitter alone cannot be a stand-alone dissemination outlet.
 Social media provides unique opportunities and challenges for the agricultural community, especially Extension professionals.

-At times, the following challenges seem like a non-starter; however two-way benefits are evident.
+At times, the following challenges seemed like a non-starter; however two-way benefits are evident.

 Quantifying Twitter Activity